emberjs/ember-inspector/README.md

 #### Steps to publish

 - Push the `stable` branch to github (this will publish the bookmarklet version).
-- `npm run build:production`
+- `yarn run build:production`
+- `git tag` the new version
 - Follow the "Publishing to Chrome" steps
-- Publish `tmp/xpi/ember-inspector.xpi` to the Mozilla Addons
+- Follow the "Publishing to Firefox" steps
-- `npm publish ./`
+- `yarn publish ./`
-- `git tag` the new version

 ##### Publishing to Chrome

+- Make sure you have the correct credentials to publish to Chrome.
-- Sign in to the [Chrome Webstore]((https://chrome.google.com/webstore))
+- Sign in to the [Chrome Webstore](https://chrome.google.com/webstore)
 - Click on Settings -> Developer dashboard
 - Click on "Edit" next to "Ember Inspector"
 - Click on Upload Updated Package